-Well, this one really fits the bill.
+Well, this recipe for Savory Sesame-free Hummus really fits the bill.

 This recipe is our version based on one that we found in a Cooking Light magazine years ago.
 And I mean years.

 My path to health started (though now I know that it was not in a good direction) back in my teenage days when my grandfather passed away from a sudden heart attack while driving.
 He had already had heart surgery (a triple bypass) in previous years and his mother had died from atherosclerosis (hardening of the arteries).

 Not to say that Cooking Light is all bad, mind you, but my mindset combined with their focus, especially at that time, was a recipe (pun intended) for disaster in terms of my health.